 There is only one thing better than an updo as a protective hairstyle on 4c hair, and that is two updos.

 Space buns are a great way to look cute on a lazy hair day because they are quick and easy to do.
 And the best part is if you have short 4c hair you can just add some natural 4c hair clip-ins or braiding hair to get bigger buns.

 Follow MsNaturallyMary’s tutorial at 5:20 for a quick tutorial on space buns.

 6. Half up/ half down

-To get started with the style, you want to first section off your hair in two parts, with the top part being smaller than the back part.
+To get started with the style, you want to first section off your hair into two parts, with the top part being smaller than the back part.

-Next, you want to use edge control to smooth down your edges and achieve the sleek look on the top bun.
+Next, you want to use edge control to smooth down your edges and achieve a sleek look on the top bun.